outdoorbits/little-backup-box/README.md

 <h2>NEWS</h2>
 <ul>
+	<li>2022/10/01: The Wifi country code can now be set in the settings.</li>
 	<li>2022/09/24: A disk formatting function has been added to the tools.</li>
 	<li>2022/04/03: A secondary default backup mode has been added.
 This allows you to configure a automatically starting network backup after a local backup.</li>
 	<li>2022/01/16: The <a href="https://github.com/outdoorbits/little-backup-box/wiki/02.-Hardware">Wiki</a> explains now, how to connect a LCD-display.</li>